 As a disinfecting air spray, Eucalyptus Essential Oil acts as a natural, anti-microbial, non-toxic air freshener that removes bacteria, viruses, and mold from the environment.
 Diluted with water, this spray can freshen the room and eliminate the body odors trapped in shoes and sports gear.
 A surface cleaning agent can be made by combining Eucalyptus Oil with Lemon and Peppermint Essential Oils and then diluting the blend with water before using it on kitchen and bathroom surfaces.

-Eucalyptus Essential Oil (Blue Mallee) Eucalyptus polybractea |
+Eucalyptus Essential Oil (Blue Mallee)

-Believed to:
+Believed to

 Eucalyptus Essential Oil (Radiata)